iJatinSeh/glorious/README.md

-# 😏 Glorious
+# 😏 Blessed
-- This repository contains "proof of work" (things that just work) I find inspiring, fun or amazing.
+- This repository contains amazing "proof of work" (things that just work).
 - For a challenge try to decode the the last sentence;  tell me the answer (no it's not just 523) and explaination.
 First person to solve it will get cookie.
 - To sort and easily find your interested topic it is top level divided into: Idea -> Component -> Field -> Subject -> Topic (-> Sub-topic).
 -